 - New evidence

-- Or any other issue that kept you from having a fair trial
+- Any other issue that kept you from having a fair trial

-You have to act quickly to file a motion for a new trial because you have only ten days after the jury verdict to make this request.
+You must act quickly to file a motion for a new trial because you have only ten days after the jury verdict to make this request.

 Whether it’s an appeal to a higher court or a motion for a new trial, working to have the court’s decision overturned requires filing formal court paperwork and serving the other side.
 In the case of an appeal to a higher court, you need to secure transcripts of the lower court proceeding.
 You will likely need a docketing statement of the lower court proceedings and your own documents that explain where the lower court made errors.